shreyaseebais/LearningJavascript/README.md

 ```
 Execution Steps:
 * STEP 1: The GEC is created and pushed on the execution stack as the global() object.
-*
+* STEP 2:
-    * STEP 2: The greeting() function is invoked and pushed on the stack.
+    * The greeting() function is invoked and pushed on the stack.
-    * STEP 2: The sayHi() function is invoked and pushed on the stack.
+    * The sayHi() function is invoked and pushed on the stack.
-*
+* STEP 3:
-    * STEP 3: The sayHi() function is popped off the stack.
+    * The sayHi() function is popped off the stack.
-    * STEP 3: The greetings() function is popped off the stack.
+    * The greetings() function is popped off the stack.
 ---
 <div>
 <p align="center">